Powerful Planning: 3 Ways to Create a Project Calendar

 Project planning with Google calendar

 Google calendar it’s mostly used to schedule meetings as well as collaboratively planning projects.
 It helps teams to collaborate on project planning in real time.
-The tool is rather flexible and allows to create multiple calendars.
+The tool is rather flexible and allows to creation of multiple calendars.

 You may create a separate calendar for each team member and put their task deadline on this personal calendar.
 The other option is to formate a separate calendar for each key team project and enter task dates and milestones.